 - Bachelor of Engineering and Bachelor of Economics (Tsinghua University), 1997

-Zhenhui (Jack) Jiang is a professor of Innovation and Information Management and the Padma and Hari Harilela Professor in Strategic Information Management at HKU Business School.
-He formerly served as the Area Head of Innovation and Information Management.
-Prior to joining the University of Hong Kong, he was a full professor of Information Systems and Analytics at National University of Singapore (NUS), where he also served on the Faculty Promotion and Tenure Committee.
-Prof. Jiang was Chair of SIGHCI of Association for Information Systems (2015-18).
-His research interests include human computer interaction, artificial intelligence, information privacy, electronic/mobile commerce, and social media.
+Prior to joining the University of Hong Kong, he was a full professor of Information Systems and Analytics at School of Computing, National University of Singapore (NUS), where he served on the Faculty Promotion and Tenure Committee.
+From 2015 to 2018, Prof. Jiang chaired the SIGHCI of Association for Information Systems (AIS).

 Prof. Jiang has taught extensively across MBA, EMBA, DBA, and executive education programs at prestigious institutions such as HKU Business School, NUS School of Computing, NUS Business School, NUS Lee Kuan Yew School of Public Policy, and the School of Economics and Management at Tsinghua University.
 He also held positions as a Visiting Professor at Peking University and as a visiting scholar at MIT Sloan School of Management.